curtk6h/ursla/README.md

 # Ursla (UniveRsally Shitty LAnguage)

-A dirt simple language that's easy to understand and interpret.
+A dirt simple scripting language, meant to be a toy and not much more.

 ## They aren't defects, they're features!

 * NO bloat

-    *With extremely limited syntax and built-in functionality, it's incredibly lightweight and staightforward to implement in an actual programming language.
+    *With extremely limited syntax and built-in functionality, it's incredibly lightweight and staightforward to implement in a real programming language.
 Also, the compiler for Ursla is written in Ursla, so no additional porting is required.*

 * NO tokenizing / NO syntax trees / NO safety nets

     *By having only single character operators, there's little need for tokenizing code as a first step.
-Also, the grammar was designed to be easy to compile and only requires a lookahead in one or two spots.*
+Also, the grammar was designed to be easy to compile (by hand, without a compiler compiler) and only requires a lookahead in one or two spots.*

 * NO "short circuiting" of logical expressions